LwbXc/DPBL/README.md

 # Uberl: Denoised Universal User Behavior Representation Learning

-Our Python version is 3.5.2 and torch version is 1.2.0.
+*Our Python version is 3.5.2 and torch version is 1.2.0.*

 ## Introduction
-This repository is the reporisity of **Uberl: Denoised Universal User Behavior Representation Learning** (currently under submission).
+This repository is the repository of **Uberl: Denoised Universal User Behavior Representation Learning** (currently under submission).
 Uberl is an unsupervised representation learning model to learning informative and high-quality representations for noisy user behavior sequences.

 ## Datasets
 + By default, our dataloader will load the data from CSV files as the training dataset or test dataset, and the format of each line in these files is as follows: